 - It tells LWR how to route to some pages.

-This isn't all you can do with this file, however.
+You can do more with the lwr.config.json file, however.
 You can also configure directory locations of templates, global context data, and static assets, as well as set the port, server type, and server mode.

 Page routing for LWR projects is controlled in the

 lwr.config.json configuration file.
-This topic is covered in detail on the Routing in LWR page.
+This topic is covered in detail on the Sever-Side Routing in LWR page.

 You can use